-- (1) A post-mortem examination shall be carried out by a member of the public prosecution office, upon application by the public prosecution office also by the judge, with a physician being called in as an expert.
-The physician shall not be called in if this is evidently unnecessary for the clarification of the facts. - (2) An autopsy shall be performed by two physicians.
-One of them must be a court physician or the head of a public forensic or pathology institute or a physician of the institute entrusted with this task and having specialist knowledge of forensic medicine.
-The autopsy is not to be performed by the physician who treated the deceased person during the illness which directly preceded his death.
+- (1) A post-mortem examination is carried out by a member of the public prosecution office, upon application by the public prosecution office also by the judge, with a physician being called in as an expert.
+The physician is not called in if this is evidently unnecessary for the clarification of the facts. - (2) An autopsy is performed by two physicians.
+One of them must be a court physician or the head of a public forensic or pathology institute or a physician of the institute entrusted with this task with specialist knowledge of forensic medicine.
+The physician who treated the deceased person during the illness which directly preceded his or her death is not to be entrusted with performing the autopsy.
 However, that physician may be asked to attend the autopsy to give information relating to the deceased's medical history.
 The public prosecution office may attend the autopsy.
-Upon application by the public prosecution office, the autopsy shall be carried out in the judge's presence. - (3) For the purpose of examination or autopsy, it shall be admissible to exhume a corpse which has been interred. - (4) The autopsy and exhumation of an interred corpse shall be ordered by the judge; the public prosecution office shall be authorised to order such action if a delay would endanger the success of the investigation.
-Where exhumation is ordered, notification of a relative of the deceased person shall be ordered at the same time if the relative can be located without particular difficulty and such notification does not jeopardise the purpose of the investigation.
+Upon application by the public prosecution office, the autopsy is to be carried out in the judge's presence. - (3) It is admissible, for the purpose of examination or autopsy, to exhume a corpse which has been interred. - (4) The autopsy and exhumation of an interred corpse is ordered by a judge; the public prosecution office is authorised to order such action if a delay would endanger the success of the investigation.
+Where exhumation is ordered, notification of a relative of the deceased person is to be ordered at the same time if the relative can be located without particular difficulty and such notification does not jeopardise the purpose of the investigation.